ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 A problem's type URI SHOULD resolve to HTML {{HTML5}} documentation that explains how to resolve the problem.

 A problem type definition MAY specify additional members on the problem details object.
-For example, an extension might use typed links {{RFC8288}} to another resource that can be used by machines to resolve the problem.
+For example, an extension might use typed links {{RFC8288}} to another resource that machines can use to resolve the problem.

-If such additional members are defined, their names SHOULD start with a letter (ALPHA, as per {{RFC5234, Section B.1}}) and SHOULD consist of characters from ALPHA, DIGIT ({{RFC5234, Section B.1}}), and "_" (so that it can be serialized in formats other than JSON), and they SHOULD be three characters or longer.
+If such additional members are defined, their names SHOULD start with a letter (ALPHA, as per {{RFC5234, Section B.1}}) and SHOULD comprise characters from ALPHA, DIGIT ({{RFC5234, Section B.1}}), and "_" (so that it can be serialized in formats other than JSON), and they SHOULD be three characters or longer.

 ## Example

 For example, if you are publishing an HTTP API to your online shopping cart, you might need to indicate that the user is out of credit (our example from above), and therefore cannot make the purchase.

 If you already have an application-specific format that can accommodate this information, it's probably best to do that.
-However, if you don't, you might consider using one of the problem details formats -- JSON if your API is JSON-based, or XML if it uses that format.
+However, if you don't, you might use one of the problem details formats -- JSON if your API is JSON-based, or XML if it uses that format.

-To do so, you might look for an already-defined type URI that suits your purposes.
+To do so, you might look in the registry ({{registry}}) for an already-defined type URI that suits your purposes.
 If one is available, you can reuse that URI.

 If one isn't available, you could mint and document a new type URI (which ought to be under your control and stable over time), an appropriate title and the HTTP status code that it will be used with, along with what it means and how it should be handled.

-In summary: an instance URI will always identify a specific occurrence of a problem.
-On the other hand, type URIs can be reused if an appropriate description of a problem type is already available someplace else, or they can be created for new problem types.

 ## Registered Problem Types {#registry}

 This specification defines the HTTP Problem Type registry for common, widely-used problem type URIs, to promote reuse.

-Registration requests are reviewed and approved by a Designated Expert, as per {{RFC8126, Section 4.5}}.
+A Designated Expert reviews and approves registration requests, as per {{RFC8126, Section 4.5}}.
 A specification document is appreciated, but not required.

-When evaluating requests the Expert(s) should consider community feedback, how well-defined the problem type is, and this specification's requirements.
+When evaluating requests, the Expert(s) should consider community feedback, how well-defined the problem type is, and this specification's requirements.
 Vendor-specific, application-specific, and deployment-specific values are not registrable.

 Registrations MAY use the prefix "https://iana.org/assignments/http-problem-types#", and are encouraged to do so when a stable, neutral URI is desirable.